segmentio/segment-docs/src/segment-app/iam/add-a-team-member.md

 **This section is being deprecated, please refer to [IAM](/docs/iam) going forward**

 If you are on our Team or Business plan you can add a Team member in your workspace team page and inviting any team members by email.
-If you are on a Developer plan you will need to upgrade to invite more than one Team member to the account.
+If you are on a Free plan you will need to upgrade to invite more than one Team member to the account.

 ### Workspace Owners